MiltonGreat/Billionaire-Wealth-Analysis/README.md

 ### Overview

-This project analyzes two comprehensive datasets of the world’s billionaires, focusing on trends related to wealth distribution, industry representation, geographical concentration, and age demographics.
-Through this analysis, we aim to uncover insights into the economic power of billionaires and their impact on global wealth.
+This project investigates the wealth distribution, industry representation, and geographical concentration of billionaires using two comprehensive datasets.
+By analyzing demographic and financial data, it reveals patterns in wealth creation, highlights economic disparities, and explores the transformative role of industries like technology and finance.

 ### Objective